jlimadev/bookstore-manager/docs/Database.md

 We are going to manage the database using liquibase.

+- Postgres Local [With docker-compose]
+- Postgres Prod [On Heroku]
+- Liquibase to manage the migrations [to Local and Prod]
+- H2 Database for CI process

 ## Postgres

 - We are going to use a local postgres to run in development env.